zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataassemblyimport-getassemblyprops-method.md

 ## <a name="parameters"></a>Parameter
  `mda`
  [in].
-Die `mdAssembly` Metadatentoken, das die Assembly für das Abrufen der Eigenschaften darstellt.
+The `mdAssembly` metadata token that represents the assembly for which to get the properties.

  `ppbPublicKey`
- [out] Ein Zeiger auf den öffentlichen Schlüssel oder das Metadatentoken.
+ [out] A pointer to the public key or the metadata token.

  `pcbPublicKey`
- [out] Die Anzahl der Bytes in den zurückgegebenen öffentlichen Schlüssel.
+ [out] The number of bytes in the returned public key.

  `pulHashAlgId`
- [out] Ein Zeiger auf den Algorithmus für die Dateien in der Assembly zu hashen.
+ [out] A pointer to the algorithm used to hash the files in the assembly.

  `szName`
- [out] Der einfache Name der Assembly.
+ [out] The simple name of the assembly.

  `cchName`
- [in] Die Größe in Breitzeichen von `szName`.
+ [in] The size, in wide chars, of `szName`.

  `pchName`
- [out] Die Anzahl der tatsächlich zurückgegebenen Breitzeichen `szName`.
+ [out] The number of wide chars actually returned in `szName`.

  `pMetaData`
- [out] Ein Zeiger auf ein ASSEMBLYMETADATA-Struktur, die die Metadaten der Assembly an.
+ [out] A pointer to an ASSEMBLYMETADATA structure that contains the assembly metadata.

  `pdwAssemblyFlags`
- [out] Flags, die auf eine Assembly angewendete Metadaten beschreiben.
-Dieser Wert ist eine Kombination aus einem oder mehreren [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) Werte.
+ [out] Flags that describe the metadata applied to an assembly.
+This value is a combination of one or more [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) values.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]